mxvsh/dex/README.md

 # dex

 A simple CLI tool to run commands in multiple directories simultaneously.
+It is useful when you have multiple projects and you want to run the same command in each of them.

+The tool is written completely in Rust and aims to be fast and efficient.
+It uses threads to run the commands in parallel and provides progress indicators for each directory.

 ## Features